C-D-Lewis/pebble-dev/libraries/pebble-scalable/README.md

 ## Fonts

-Use different fonts for different screen sizes, based on a category of 'small', 'medium', or 'large'.
+Use different fonts for different display sizes, based on a category of 'small', 'medium', or 'large'.

 ```c